tjshiu/Computer-Science-Topics/Web/README.md

 Cross-Site Scripting Attack (XSS) refers to client-side code injection attack where in an attacker can execute malicious scripts (also commonly referred to as malicious payload) into a legitimate website or web application.
 XSS is amongst the most rampant of web application vulnerabilities and occurs when a web application makes use of unvalidated or unencoded user input within the output it generates.

 XSS uses a legitimate website and inserts script to attack.
 Thus, this is a direct attack to the user, and they are then able to get vulnerable information.
 Usually we see these attacks with script being entered in the comments.

+XSS attack needs three actors: __the website, the victim__ and __the attacker__.

+1. The attacker injects a payload in the website’s database by submitting a vulnerable form with some malicious JavaScript
+2. The victim requests the web page from the website
+3. The website serves the victim’s browser the page with the attacker’s payload as part of the HTML body.
+4. The victim’s browser will execute the malicious script inside the HTML body.
+In this case it would send the victim’s cookie to the attacker’s server.
+The attacker now simply needs to extract the victim’s cookie when the HTTP request arrives to the server, after which the attacker can use the victim’s stolen cookie for impersonation.